-At home, Starla is Mama Bear to her two children and spirited partner to her husband, Thomas.
-She loves exploring natural swimming holes, sitting under trees, camping & live music.
+At home, Starla is mama Bear to her two children Maya and Langston and spirited partner to her husband, Thomas.
+She loves exploring natural swimming holes, sitting under trees, camping and creative expression.

 Social justice & liberation, addressing trauma in communities of color, ecotherapy and holistic social work interventions, group work with children and adolescents.